mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 This guide describes how to use the Data Hub APIs.

-The [Data Hub API](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) is published as an OpenAPI 3.0 (formerly Swagger) specification which enables you to visualize the API.
+The [Data Hub APIs](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) are published as OpenAPI 3.0 (formerly Swagger) specifications which enables you to visualize the API.
 Using the Data Hub APIs you can create a deployment process to register OData v3 and OData v4 services that define your shared data sources to your organization's Data Hub.
 Using the APIs you can also search for suitable data sources to use in your app development and register apps that consume the shared data sources.

 This how-to will guide you through the sequence of steps for searching the Data Hub and registering your data sources.